 What Are The Different Types Of Installment Agreements?

 The IRS offers a variety of repayment plans.
 The plan that is best for you will depend on your financial situation, how much you owe and how long you anticipate needing to pay off your debt.
 Some plans offer fewer penalties and interest in exchange for a shorter repayment period while others allow you to spread out payments over a longer time frame but include higher interest and fees.
 Some of the installment agreements offered by the IRS include:

 - Guaranteed installment agreements.
 Individuals who owe less than $10,000 and can commit to paying off their debt within three years are eligible for a guaranteed installment agreement.
 In this agreement, taxpayers must pay their tax bills in 36 monthly payments.
 The large majority of taxpayers use this payment option for repayment

 - Non-streamlined installment agreements.
 Taxpayers who owe more than $50,000 can apply for a non-streamlined installment agreement.
 To qualify for this agreement, individuals must provide the IRS with financial information related to their income, assets and debts.
 The IRS will review this information and make sure the taxpayer does not have any assets or income that can be used to pay down the debt.
 If approved, the taxpayer must repay their tax debt within the statute of limitations (10 years).

 Ultimately, the best plan for you will depend on a variety of factors related to your finances.
 Working with a skilled tax attorney is the best way to ensure you enter the best installment agreement for your situation.

-Choose Morgan Sebastian for Help with Your Tax Bill
+Choose Morgan Sebastian Law, PC, For Help With Your Tax Bill